IntersectMBO/lsm-tree/README.md

 `confDiskCachePolicy`
 The *disk cache policy* determines if lookup operations use the OS page cache.
-Caching may improve the performance of lookups if database access follows certain patterns.
+Caching may improve the performance of lookups and updates if database access follows certain patterns.

 ##### Fine-tuning: Merge Policy, Size Ratio, and Write Buffer Size <span id="fine_tuning_data_layout" class="anchor"></span>

 The configuration parameters `confMergePolicy`, `confSizeRatio`, and `confWriteBufferAlloc` affect how the table organises its data.
-To understand what effect these parameters have, one must have a basic understand of how an LSM-tree stores its data.
+To understand what effect these parameters have, one must have a basic understanding of how an LSM-tree stores its data.
 The physical entries in an LSM-tree are key–operation pairs, which pair a key with an operation such as an `Insert` with a value or a `Delete`.
 These key–operation pairs are organised into *runs*, which are sequences of key–operation pairs sorted by their key.
 Runs are organised into *levels*, which are unordered sequences or runs.
 Levels are organised hierarchically.
 Level 0 is kept in memory, and is referred to as the *write buffer*.
 All subsequent levels are stored on disk, with each run stored in its own file.
 The following shows an example LSM-tree layout, with each run as a boxed sequence of keys and each level as a row.

 ``` math